camunda/camunda-docs-manual/site/src/documents/how-tos/cockpit/develop-a-plugin/howto.md

 ### Integration into cockpit

-Before integrating the plugin into cockpit, make sure you have built the plugin at least once using `mvn clean install` (or however you IDE calls it).
+Before integrating the plugin into cockpit, make sure you have built the plugin at least once using `mvn clean install` (or however your IDE calls it).
 Furthermore, make sure that you have the [camunda BPM platform](https://github.com/camunda/camunda-bpm-platform) checked out on your local file system.

 To integrate the plugin, we need to add it to the dependencies of the cockpit web project (located in the `webapps/cockpit/cockpit-webapp`).